boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Column section

-Bind column by dragging and dropping element from `Measures` or `Dimension` section to `Columns` section.
+Bind columns by dragging and dropping elements from the `Measures` or `Dimension` section to the `Columns` section.

 ![Column section](/static/assets/visualizing-data/visualization-widgets/images/grid/column-section.png)